Wasdubya/x64dbgMCP/README.md

 **Model Context Protocol for x64dbg**

 A MCP server that can bridge various LLMS with the x64dbg debugger, providing direct access to debugging functionality through natural language.
+(Considering this project complete unless someone has any ideas on intergrating a universal unpacker, keeping kernel protected(Anti-Cheat) process alive for dynamic analysis from User Mode on Windows 11, or cleaning up existing functions for better performance)

 ## Features